 Each one drifts for a different structural reason.
 Treating them as one number hides the cause.

 Contractor spend is the volatile one.
 SOWs get extended without ceremony.
 Hourly contractors bill more hours than estimated.
 Agency invoices arrive lumpy against a smooth monthly allocation.
-The agent matches every incoming invoice to an approved PO and flags two failure modes: invoices that exceed the PO ceiling, and invoices that show up without a PO at all.
+The agent matches every incoming invoice to an approved PO and flags two failure modes: invoices that exceed the PO ceiling, and invoices that arrive without a PO at all.
+The second category is where the largest surprises live.

 Cloud infrastructure drifts gradually, then suddenly.
-A team spins up a GPU cluster for a POC.
-The POC ends.
+A team spins up a GPU cluster for a proof-of-concept.
+The PoC ends.
 The cluster does not.
 A traffic spike triggers auto-scaling that nobody scales back.
+Global cloud services spending hit roughly $877 billion in 2025[1], and 52% of engineering leaders say the disconnect between FinOps and development teams is leading to wasted spend.[5]
 The agent pulls daily billing data and tracks week-over-week spend per account, per service, per team tag.
-Global cloud services spending is projected at roughly $877 billion in 2026[1] — at that surface area, a small percentage drift is a substantial absolute number on the variance line.
+Non-production accounts generate 23–31% of total cloud spend in most engineering organizations — and the highest anomaly frequency.[3]

 Tooling is the death-by-a-thousand-cuts category.
 Individual subscriptions are small.
-Engineering organizations typically run 40 to 80 SaaS tools depending on size and stage.
-Seat creep, renewal bumps, and tools purchased by individual teams without central approval accumulate into real money.
+According to Zylo's 2025 SaaS Management Index, companies with 1–500 employees run an average of 152 SaaS applications, and 52.7% of all licenses sit unused or underutilized.[6]
+The average company now spends $4,830 per employee on SaaS annually.[6]
 The agent watches subscription billing and surfaces three things: renewals approaching, seat growth outpacing headcount growth, and tools with declining usage that should be consolidated or killed.

 Variance math is trivial.
 Compare YTD actuals against the prorated budget for the same period.
 Anyone can write that query.

 The value is not in the math.
-It is in the attribution.
+It's in the attribution.

 Attribution requires tagging discipline.
 Cloud resources need team and project tags.
 Contractor invoices need project allocation codes.
 Headcount needs cost-center mapping.
 The agent cannot attribute what nobody tagged.
-The first implementation step is auditing tagging coverage and putting an enforcement rule in place that blocks untagged resource creation.
+The first implementation step is auditing tagging coverage and targeting 95%+ coverage with team and project identifiers — below that threshold, attribution breaks down for meaningful portions of spend.
 Drift is the default state of any system without an owner — including the tagging system itself.

 | Category | Warning (Yellow) | Alert (Red) | Attribution Depth |